Virtual-FCS/VirtualFCS/README.md

 ------------------------

 ### Workflow
 The VirtualFCS library is currently in development by members of the Virtual-FCS project.
 The project started in 2020 and will continue through 2022.
 Minor releases are planned every 3 months of the project.
 Development should always take place on a side branch.
 Never pull to main.
 Contributions submitted as [Pull Requests](https://github.com/Virtual-FCS/VirtualFCS/pulls) are welcome.
+Recommended git comment method for contributors can be found here: [How to Write a Git Commit Message](https://cbea.ms/git-commit/).

 Issues can be reported using the [«Issues](https://github.com/Virtual-FCS/VirtualFCS/issues) button.